25prabhu10/notes/docs/Concepts/Application_Security/Authentication.md

 Password Entropy matters (amount of information held in the password)

-- It can easily be brute forced if its 8 or less chars.
+- It can easily be brute forced if its 8 or less chars
 - Is it dictionary attackable
 - Min 16 characters